simon-tanna/hot_vinyl/README.md

 The Hot Vinyl Records application is deployed and hosted via the cloud based platform Heroku.
 It uploads, compiles and interprets the source code to display the application as intended.

+## Models

+Hot Vinyl Records features models relevant to the running of the application with associations explicitly declared to define the type of relationships they have to each other.

+### User Model

+- `has_many :products`

+    This allows a user to list multiple products for sale.

+- `has_many :orders`

+    This allows a user to place many orders

+- `has_many :reviews`

+    This allow a user to write many reviews

+### Product Model

+- ``

 place holder url for album image https://unsplash.com/photos/hrUhyFq6u-A